UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 .. questions::

    - What is a batch job?
-   - How to make a batch for MATLAB?
+   - How to make a batch job for MATLAB?

 .. objectives::

    - Understand and use the Slurm scheduler
-   - Start batch jobs from MATLAB Graphical User Interface
+   - Start (Matlab) batch jobs from the command line
    - Try example

 .. admonition:: Compute allocations in this workshop